LogoLogo

 Completion

 When the completion date arrives, the remaining funds are sent to the seller and the property deeds are transferred to your name.
 This is the day when you become the legal owner of the property and can collect the keys to move in.
-Once everything is completed, the property is now yours and you can make arrangements to transport your possessions to settle in.
+Once everything is completed, the property is now yours, and you can transport your possessions and settle in.

 Buy your first property with Stadium Residential